You-Gao/Blog/_work/2024-07-22-mythical-man-month-and-state-of-devops.md

 name:             MMM and DevOps
 layout:           style
 description:  >-
-  The question of the 1970s is answered today.
+    Thoughts on the myth of the 10× engineer, DevOps culture, and how incentives shape engineering teams.
 ---

 # The Mythical Man-Month